Initiatives “On the Pitch”

 Under 6 Cubs

-Regular Sunday morning sessions are held at either the Powerleague in Milton Keynes or a WWFC playing location.
+Regular Friday evening sessions are held at the Powerleague in Milton Keynes.
 Sessions are delivered by FA qualified and checked coaches, often assisted by more mature players developing their coaching experience.
-A tailored fun-filled progression for boys and girls taking their first steps into organised football leading to the formation of Under 7 league teams for the 2019/20 season.
+A tailored fun-filled progression for boys and girls taking their first steps into organised football leading to the formation of Under 7 league teams for the 2020/21 season.

 To find out more, email:- U6@ww-fc.co.uk

 Sunday morning sessions for Reception/Foundation school age boys and girls, providing a safe, fun-filled environment to develop basic skills and co-ordination.

 Fully qualified WWFC coaches with safeguarding and DBS certification encourage team work and friendship.
 They are often assisted by more mature players developing their coaching experience, and actively encourage a high level of participation from parents and carers.
 Sessions commence April 2020.